Downie Video Downloader Review 2026: A Limited macOS-Exclusive Tool

 For more solutions, you can check our selection of the best streaming video downloaders.

-1. Support Platforms: 4.0/5.0
+1. Supported Platforms: 4.0/5.0

 2. Search Functionality: 3.5/5.0

-Downie offers two methods for downloading videos.
+Downie offers two download methods in 2026:

 3. Video Quality: 4.5/5.0

-4. Support: 4.5/5.0
+4. Customer Support: 4.5/5.0

-5. Price: 4.0/5.0
+5. Pricing Model: 4.0/5.0

-How to Use Downie Downloader
+How to Use Downie Video Downloader?

 It is worth noting that we can also sync Downie browsing history between devices through iCloud.
 This is particularly convenient for Apple users.

 Here’s what really bugs me about Downie: nope, there’s just no Windows version.
-As I said before (maybe even ranted a bit), Downie is top-notch when it comes to downloading videos on Mac: fast, super easy, almost fun, if downloading videos can actually be fun?
+As I said before (maybe even ranted a bit), Downie is top-notch when it comes to downloading videos on Mac: fast, super easy, and almost fun, if downloading videos can actually be fun?
 But for Windows?
 Nothing.
 Zip.
 It’s just not there, which feels like a big miss.
 If you’re loyal to Windows and still want Downie, I get why you’d be a bit cranky.

 More importantly, Downie itself doesn't support streaming services like Netflix and Amazon Prime.
 In other words, it's essentially a "general video downloader" rather than a comprehensive tool.
 If you're a Mac user and your daily needs are downloading YouTube, Vimeo, or Bilibili, then it's sufficient.
 However, if you're looking to expand your platform or primarily use Windows, Downie is completely useless.